Cost: £60 payable online using the History Centre Donation button on the Support Us page or by cheque payable to 'Wiltshire Council'.

 - John Aubrey: Wiltshire’s first ‘trowel blazer’ - Discover more about this 17th literary innovator and the turbulent times he lived through, including his role in developing antiquarian investigation and archaeological theory.

-- Wiltshire Folklore - A fascinating look at the development and evolutation of folklore, with examples of Wiltshire myths, tales and remedies.
+- Wiltshire Folklore - A fascinating look at the development and evolution of folklore, with examples of Wiltshire myths, tales and remedies.

 - Dating and Preserving Old Photographs - Top tips on what to look out for and how to ensure your photographs remain in great condition.